direnv/direnv/man/direnv-stdlib.1.md

 ### `use flake [<installable>]`

 Load the build environment of a derivation similar to `nix develop`.

 By default it will load the current folder flake.nix devShell attribute.
+Or pass an "installable" like "nixpkgs#hello" to load all the build dependencies of the hello package from the latest nixpkgs.

+Note that the flakes feature is hidden behind an experimental flag, which you will have to enable on your own.
+Flakes is not considered stable yet.

+### `use flakepath [<installable>]`

+Load the PATH of a derivation similar to `nix develop` (without switching shells).

+Depends on jq

+By default it will load the current folder flake.nix devShell attribute.
 Or pass an "installable" like "nixpkgs#hello" to load all the build dependencies